marionlouveaux/mamut2r/README.md

 Acknowledgements
 ----------------

-Many thanks to Dr. Jean-Yves Tinevez, John Bogovic, and Dr. Tobias Pietsch for their help on MaMuT and Big Data Viewer.
+Many thanks to Dr. Jean-Yves Tinevez, John Bogovic, and Dr. Tobias Pietsch for their help on MaMuT and Big Data Viewer, and to Dr. Mike Smith for his help on the getFluo() function.

 Code of conduct
 ---------------